🕑 Read time: 10 min | Article Quick Search

 The navigation bar at the top will show you where you are, and you can also click an item in the navigation bar to jump back up the hierarchy.

-Alternatively, use the neighboring Navigate up button to move up a level at a time.
+Alternatively, use the neighbouring Navigate up button to move up a level at a time.

 Creating a new asset or versioning up an existing asset